Legend-of-Dragoon-Modding/sc-dragoon-modifier/mods/dramod-readme.txt

  You can currently check Burn Stacks by opening the Spell Menu and checking the multiplier via the hotkey.
  FACE NORTH + FACE LEFT               - (Battle) Activates Dart's Burn Stacks (Triangle+Square) You can press the hotkey again to not use the stacks if you are just checking.
- To use a Burn Stack make sure the hotkey has activated via the Spell Menu (the multiplier at the end will change).
+ To use all Burn Stacks make sure the hotkey has activated via the Spell Menu (the multiplier at the end will change).
    Dart's Dragoon Addition and Magic will be increased by 10% per Burn Stack.
  Dart will gain the following amount of Burn Stacks when using different attacks Dart Dragoon Addition - +1 Burn Stack